Dianaaaa/backend-technology-course/word-ladder/README.md

 - username: user 	password: 123456
 - username: admin     password: 654321

+Log in as "user" to get permission to the word-ladder api, and admin to get permission to the "actuator" pages.

-You can check the login functionality on the url "localhost:8080/user".
-Once you successfully log in, the window will display "Hello Spring Security".
+If you haven't logged in and access the protected urls, the window will display "Hello Spring Security".

-I also add a login page in the front end.
-You can also log in from the front-end.
-It will get and store the session.
+p.s: The front-end is not available after using spring security, you'd better use Postman.
+And thanks to the help from tx19980520.